michael-milette/moodle-filter_filtercodes/README.md

 ## FilterCodes in custom menus

-Note: The source code in this section was last updated in March 2022 for Moodle 4.0.
+Note: The source code in this section was last updated in April 2022 for Moodle 4.0.

 FilterCodes can work in custom menus but, unfortunately, only if the theme supports it or you patched Moodle.
 If it does not work for you, contact the theme's developer and request that they add support for Moodle filters.
 See the instructions included below.